Fastiz/artificial-intelligence-systems/genetic-algorithm/README.md

 To set it just type fitnessFunction=X, where X is the option number.
 ### Crossover
 Select the type of crossover you want to use.
-The options are
+The options are:
 1. One dot
 2. Two dots
 3. Ring (Anular in spanish)